 About Coors Brewing Company

-The company has seven major brewery/packaging plants in the US, three in Canada, and ten in Europe, six in Canada, and three in India.
+The company has seven major brewery/packaging plants in the US, ten in Europe, three in Canada and three in India.
 It has administrative offices in Chicago, Milwaukee, and Golden, US; Montréal and Toronto, Canada; and Prague, Czech Republic.

 Sales and Marketing